jadenbertino/fal-bundle-manager/docs/internal/contract_template.md

 - (Changes to system state, e.g., writes files, creates database records, uploads data)
 - (Or "None (read-only operation)" if applicable)

+## Implementation Steps

+> This stays pretty much the same for most operations, but it's good to have a record of it.

+- Create request schema
+- Create response schema
+- Create pseudo-code tests
+- Create implementation, keep the business logic and pseudo-code in mind
+- Convert pseudo-code tests to actual tests
+- Run tests, fix any issues, repeat until all tests pass

 ## Output: Success